LibraryCarpentry/lc-spreadsheets/_episodes/01-format-data.md

 we have to set up our data for the computer to be able to understand it (and computers are very literal).

-This is why it’s extremely important to set up **well-formatted tables** from the outset
-- before you even start collecting data to analyse.
+This is why it’s extremely important to set up well-formatted tables from the outset **before** you even start collecting data to analyse.
 **Data organization is the foundation of your data-related work.**
-It can make it easier or harder to work with your data, whatever the ultimate goal, so it's worth thinking about when you're doing your data entry.
+Unorganized data can make it harder to work with your data, so you should be mindful of your data organization when doing your data entry.
-You can set things up in a different way in spreadsheets, but it limits your ability to work with the data in other programs or have the you-of-6-months-from-now or your collaborator work with the data.
+You'll want to organize your data in a way that allows other programs and people to easily understand and use the data.

 > **Note:** the best layouts/formats (as well as software and
 > interfaces) for **data entry** and **data analysis** might be